 You can withdraw your cash benefit at OCBC ATMs islandwide.
 You just need to enter:

 a) Your unique 8-digit Payment Reference Number (PRN)

 You do not need to have an OCBC bank account to use this service.

-You will receive the PRN via a letter and your Singpass app (if any) or SMS after AP Cash has been paid.
+You will receive the PRN via a letter and your Singpass app (if any) or SMS after you cash benefits has been paid.
 You can also log into the e-services with your Singpass to view your PRN by selecting “GovCash PRN” that is found at the menu on the left.
 This will only be available after the payment has been made.

-I lost my letter containing the Payment Reference Number (PRN), can someone else take my money?
-It is not possible to withdraw the money with just the Payment Reference Number as GovCash uses the Singpass Face Verification technology to authenticate users during the withdrawal of the Government benefits from OCBC ATMs.
+I lost my letter containing the Payment Reference Number (PRN), can someone else withdraw my GovCash?
+It is not possible to withdraw the money with just the PRN as GovCash uses the Singpass Face Verification technology to authenticate users during the withdrawal of the Government benefits from OCBC ATMs.
 The Face Verification technology incorporates a liveness-detection capability that blocks the use of photographs, videos or masks during the verification process.

 This security feature prevents any fraudulent withdrawal of the Government benefits by third party using photographs or videos belonging to the beneficiary and ensuring only the eligible Singaporean can perform the withdrawal of his or her Government benefits.

 Can you re-send my Payment Reference Number to me so that I can perform my GovCash withdrawals?
 You can log into the e-services with your Singpass to view your Payment Reference Number (PRN) by selecting “GovCash PRN” that is found at the menu on the left.
 This will only be available after the payment has been made through GovCash.